 Images of Diabetic Dermopathy (6)

-Diabetic dermopathy, also known as shin spots or pigmented pretibial patches, is a skin condition usually found on the lower legs of people with diabetes.
-It is thought to result from changes in the small blood vessels that supply the skin and from minor leakage of blood products from these vessels into the skin.
+Diabetic dermopathy, commonly known as shin spots, is a skin condition usually found on the lower legs of people with diabetes.
+It is thought that diabetes affects the small blood vessels in the shins, which causes this condition.

 Who's At Risk?

-Diabetic dermopathy is the most common skin finding in people with diabetes.
-Up to 50% of diabetics may have shin spots, and it seems to be even more common in people with long-standing or poorly controlled diabetes.
+Diabetic dermopathy affects up to half of people with diabetes, and it seems to be even more common in people with long-standing or poorly controlled diabetes.

 Signs & Symptoms

-Diabetic dermopathy appears as pink to red or tan to dark brown patches, and it is most frequently found on the lower legs.
+Diabetic dermopathy appears as pink-to-red or tan-to-dark brown patches (flat areas of skin that are larger than a thumbnail) on the lower legs.
+They can be as small as 0.5 cm to quite large, covering most of the shin.
 The patches are slightly scaly and are usually round or oval.
-Long-standing patches may become faintly indented (atrophic).
+Long-standing patches may become slightly indented (atrophic).

 Diabetic dermopathy does not typically itch, burn, or sting.

 The skin lesions of diabetic dermopathy often improve over time.
-Keeping skin moisturized and trying to avoid any injury to the legs should help prevent the development of some lesions.
+Use a thick moisturizer (eg, CeraVe moisturizing cream), and try to avoid any injury to the legs to prevent worsening of lesions or the development of new lesions.

-If necessary, a physician will likely stress the importance of controlling blood sugar and reiterate that appropriate diabetes management will help improve lesions as quickly as possible.
+Your medical professional will likely stress the importance of diabetes management, including controlling blood sugar, because appropriate diabetes management will help improve lesions as quickly as possible.
+Diabetic dermopathy should improve with time without any further treatment.